JotWaraich/JotWaraich/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [JK Convenience](https://github.com/JotWaraich/JK-Convenience), an eCommerce platform.
+- 🔭 I’m currently working on [Task Manager]([https://github.com/JotWaraich/JK-Convenience](https://github.com/JotWaraich/Task-Manager)), Simple Task Manager.
-- 🌱 I’m learning advanced features of Next.js and cloud deployment strategies.
+- 🌱 I’m learning advanced features of Azure and cloud deployment strategies.
 - 👯 I’m looking to collaborate on innovative open-source projects.
 - 🤔 I’m interested in exploring the intersections of AI and web development.
 - 💬 Ask me about full-stack development, cloud technologies, or anything tech-related!